Strong Duality for a Multiple-Good Monopolist: Single-Item Applications and Interpretation

+The afore-described transportation map is feasible for our transportation problem as it satisfies all demand/supply constraints.
+We also claim that this solution is optimal.
+To see this consider the mechanism that allocates the item to all buyers with non-negative virtual type at a fixed price $p^*$.
+The resulting utility function is of the form $\max\{z-p^*,0\}$.
+We claim that this utility function satisfies the complementary slackness conditions of Remark~\ref{geometricremark} with respect to the transportation map identified above.
+Indeed, when $z > p^*$, $u$ is linear with $u'(z)=1$ and mass is sent to the left---which is allowed by Part 2 of the remark, while, when $z < p^*$, $u$ is $0$ with $u'(z)=0$ and mass is sent to the right---allowed by Part 1({\tt 1}) of the remark.

-In conclusion, when $F$ is regular, the virtual values dictate exactly how to optimally solve the optimal transportation problem from Theorem~\ref{strongduality}.
+In conclusion, when $F$ is regular, the virtual values dictate exactly how to optimally solve the optimal transportation problem of Theorem~\ref{strongduality}.
 Each infinitesimal buyer of type $z$ will push mass that equals its virtual value to its left.
 In particular, the optimal transportation does not need to use mean-preserving spreads.
-Moreover, measure $\mu$ can be interpreted as the ``negative marginal normalized virtual value,'' as it assigns measure $-\left(\left( z - {1-F(z) \over f(z)}\right) f(z) \right)'dz$ to the iterval $[z,z+dz]$, when $z \neq \underbar{$z$}, \bar{z}$.
+Moreover, measure $\mu$ can be interpreted as the ``negative marginal normalized virtual value,'' as it assigns measure $-\left(\left( z - {1-F(z) \over f(z)}\right) f(z) \right)'dz$ to the interval $[z,z+dz]$, when $z \neq \underbar{$z$}, \bar{z}$.

-When $F$ is not regular, the afore-described transportation of mass is not optimal due to the non-monotonicity of the virtual values.
-In this case, we need to pre-process our measure $\mu$ via mean-preserving spreads, prior to transport, and ironing dictates how to do these mean-preserving spreads.
+When $F$ is not regular, the afore-described transportation map is not optimal due to the non-monotonicity of the virtual values.
+In this case, we need to pre-process our measure $\mu$ via mean-preserving spreads, prior to the transport, and ironing dictates how to do these mean-preserving spreads.
 In other words, ironing dictates how to perform the sweeping of the type set prior to transport.